inexxt/knuth_bendix/README.md

 ```
 will produce a list of rules to standard output.
 Rules are read from left to right.

-There is also a utility for generating Coxeter presentation of $S_n$.
+There is also a utility for generating Coxeter presentation of full symmetric group Sn.
 Running
 ```
 python generate_Sn_presentation.py $DIM
 ```